filecoin-project/filecoin-docs/docs/mine/spacerace.md

 ---
 title: Space Race
-description: An overview of everything mining-related on the Filecoin network.
+description: An overview of the 'Space Race', the Filecoin testnet incentive program.
 ---

 # The Filecoin Space Race